Driving & car insurance after a stroke

 What happens if my doctor says I’m not fit to drive?

 If your doctor says you’re unfit to drive, you’ll need to tell both your insurance provider and the DVLA.
-Failure to do this is a criminal offence and you could be fined.
+Not doing this is a criminal offence and you could be fined.

-You might be assessed at a local mobility centre.
-Then the DVLA will make a decision based on that.
+You might be asked to take a driving assessment at a local mobility centre.
+The DVLA will then make a decision based on that.
 Either you’ll:

 • Keep your licence and carry on driving.